BetterNowOrg/developers.betternow.org/source/index.html.md

 [schema.json](https://raw.githubusercontent.com/BetterNowOrg/api-documentation/master/schema.json).
 You
 can use tools like [committee](https://github.com/interagent/committee) with the schema to test and stub a local version of the api when you're developing your client.
-I'm sure there are other tools for other languages - feel free to submit a PR to add links for them.

 ## "Sub-resources"

 When resources are related to other resources (e.g. a list of projects embedded in an organisation), they will be represented as a reference to an url that can be dereferenced to return a list of the embedded resources.

 Clients should prefer following the url included in the parent resource rather then constructing their own urls.

 # Example Usage